mahirasef09/EquiSports/README.md

 *	In All Equipment section you can see all our products and sort by price.
 *	After getting registered and logged in you can add product In Add Equipment section.
 *	After getting registered and logged in you can also see our products details and select them.
-*	Selected products are listed in the my list section.
+*	Selected products are listed in the Dashboard section.
+*	Added products by a specific user are listed in the My List section.
-*	You can also update & delete your selected items.
+*	You can also update & delete your added items.
 *	We ensure that we will give you 24/7 support to achieve you the best products.

 # **Technologies used in this project:**